 Review your budget often, especially if circumstances change.
-Make sure your budget is working for you.
+Make sure your plan is working for you.

 More budgeting tips

-Tweak your budget until it works for you.
+Tweak your financial plan until it works for you.
 Here are more tips to help you budget effectively.

 - If you work as a freelancer or on commission, save more during peak seasons to cover low seasons.